jamescooke/factory_djoy/README.rst

 Simple wrappers around Factory Boy for Django which call ``full_clean`` before saving instances to ensure all created instances are valid.

-Works on latest flavour of Django 1.9, with Factory Boy version 2 or greater.
+Works on latest flavours of Django 1.8 and 1.9, with Factory Boy version 2 or greater.

 Installation